John C. Lechleiter: Career

+Eli Lilly and Company

-Lechleiter joined Eli Lilly and company in 1979 as senior organic chemist.
+Lechleiter joined Eli Lilly and Company in 1979 as senior organic chemist.
 From 1984 to 1986, he served as director of pharmaceutical product development at the Lilly Research Centre Limited in Windlesham, England.

-In 1986, he returned to the US as manager of research and development projects for Europe.
+In 1986, he returned to the U.S. as manager of research and development projects for Europe.
 He became Director of development projects management in 1988, Executive Director of pharmaceutical product development in 1991, Vice President of pharmaceutical product development in 1993, and Vice President of regulatory affairs in 1994.
 Lechleiter became Vice President for development and regulatory affairs in 1996, and Senior Vice President of pharmaceutical products in 1998.
-In 2001, he was appointed Executive Vice President for pharmaceutical products and corporate development.
-In a 2003 e-mail, he discussed the use of the anti-schizophrenia or bipolar disorder drug Zyprexa for "disruptive kids",(an "off-label" use, for which drug manufacturers are not legally permitted to encourage) even if it was not approved by federal regulators because it could lead to diabetes.“The fact we are now talking to child psychs and peds and others about Strattera means that we must seize the opportunity to expand our work with Zyprexa in this same child-adolescent population."
+In 2001, he was appointed executive vice president for pharmaceutical products and corporate development.
+In a 2003 e-mail, he discussed the use of the anti-schizophrenia or bipolar disorder drug Zyprexa for "disruptive kids", an off-label use, for which drug manufacturers are not legally permitted to encourage, even if it was not approved by federal regulators because it could lead to diabetes.
+"The fact we are now talking to child psychs and peds and others about Strattera means that we must seize the opportunity to expand our work with Zyprexa in this same child-adolescent population."
 In 2004, he became Executive Vice President for pharmaceutical operations.

-John Lechleiter served as Lilly's president and chief operating officer beginning in October 2005.
-He also joined Lilly's Board of Directors at that time.
+Lechleiter served as Lilly's president and chief operating officer beginning in October 2005.
+He also joined Lilly's board of directors at that time.
 Lechleiter was elected as Lilly’s president and chief executive officer (CEO), effective April 1, 2008.
-Effective January 1, 2009, Lechleiter was appointed as Chairman of the Board of Directors of Eli Lilly and Company, succeeding Sidney Taurel.
-In 2012, he earned US$15.57 million.
-He is credited with successfully guiding the company through a difficult period in which patent protection expired for four of its main products (Gemzar, Zyprexa, Cymbalta and Evista), and for establishing a promising pipeline of possible new drugs.
-His advice to others is "We like to move quickly, but the most important thing is to be patient, resolute, and be guided by the data."
+Effective January 1, 2009, Lechleiter was appointed as chairman of the company's board of directors, succeeding Sidney Taurel.

+In 2012, he earned US$15.57 million, according to Forbes.
+He is credited with successfully guiding the company through a difficult period in which patent protection expired for four of its main products, Gemzar, Zyprexa, Cymbalta and Evista, and for establishing a promising pipeline of possible new drugs.
+In 2013, he said his advice to others was "...move quickly, but the most important thing is to be patient, resolute, and be guided by the data."